kiznit/rainbow-os/boot/src/README.md

 firmware build 1603 2014/09/19).

-The workaround is to not use application defined memory types and use EfiLoaderData instead.
+The workaround is to not use application defined memory types and use efi::LoaderData instead.
 It does mean that we can't identify our own allocations when walking the memory map, which is rather unfortunate.